 Facilitators: Michael Matthews, Partner, and Trevor Pope, Senior Manager, DeloitteThe application of indirect tax to the public sector is surprisingly complex.
 From the determination of tax liability on revenues, to trying to decode the rules around recovering tax paid, to completing GST/HST returns.
 Indirect tax can be a minefield of potential problems demand additional compliance time and often resulting in additional tax costs.This half-day workshop provides you with an insight from the practitioner’s perspective that will guide you through the process of dealing with GST/HST on a day to day basis.
 The presentation includes discussion on some of the more complex areas of the application of the federal legislation to your sector.
 Whether you are in the municipal, healthcare, education or charity sector, there is something in this workshop for you.
 Our team of indirect tax experts will cover a number of topics, including, registration, completing GST/HST returns, determining tax status of supplies, input tax credits and rebates, real property, special accounting methods and dealing with the CRA auditor.Key Learning Objectives- Develop a greater understanding of how the federal tax applies to your situation.- Understand what the CRA is looking for when it audits, and how to prepare and deal with government officials.

 55 Colonel By Drive, Ottawa, ON K1N 9J2

 The Novotel Hotel33 Nicholas Street, Ottawa, ON K1N 9M7

 For a smooth virtual conference experience, ensure that you have:

-Group discounts are available for virtual conference attendees if you wish to host a local group in your area, or attend the virtual conference with other colleagues.
+Group discounts are available for virtual conference attendees, if you wish to host a local group in your area, or attend with other colleagues.
 Once registration is open, contact CPA Canada for your group discount options.

 Advance your career in government with our new in-depth training program for today’s public sector financial professional.